tutumcloud/support-docs/changelog/tutum_0.14.0.md

 ## Changed

 - **Service Redeploy triggers are now queued** when there is an action being performed on the service or any of its containers.
 - **Tags nested API endpoint has been removed**.
 To add or remove tags on any object, use the `PATCH` operation to update its `tags` attribute instead.
-[Learn more](https://docs.tutum.co/v2/api/#update-an-existing-service).
+[Learn more](https://docs.tutum.co/v2/api/#update-an-existing-service)

 ## Fixed

 - **Error notifications now only show once**.
-We fixed a bug where error notifications reappeared on the web UI when changing screen.
+We fixed a bug where error notifications reappeared on the web UI when changing screens.
-- **Fixed link environment variables on service view**.
-In certain circumstances, the keys of the link environment variables shown in the service view were incorrect.
+- **Fixed environment variables for links in service detail view**.
+In certain circumstances, the keys of the environment variables created from links were incorrectly shown in the service detail view.